-4. If the fuse immediately blows again, have a Yamaha dealer check the electrical system.
+- 4. Turn on the main switch, start the engine, and then turn on the circuit in question. - 5.
+If the fuse immediately blows again, have a Yamaha dealer check the vehicle.

 Replacing a headlight bulb

 If a headlight bulb burns out, replace it with the specified bulb as follows.